History of Glass Growers

 In 1982, GGG relocated to a renovated church building at 701 Holland St. In that spacious 2 ½ story building, Deb Vahanian began curating annual shows: Quilt, Watercolor, Kaleidoscope as well as other unique shows like the History of the Bicycle, the Carousel, Joseph Plavcan Student Retrospective, International Images, Women in Transition to name a few.
 GGG thrived there until 1999.
 At that time, the Erie Art Museum planned to expand.
 GGG chose to be its neighbor.

 Here at 10 E. 5th St. we offer quality & distinction in the form of regional fine art & gifts, curated corporate art installation services, and made-in-America custom awards & gifts.
-GGG’s staff shares the intention to grow culture, celebrate imagination, & create a vibrant personality to the community.
+GGG was purchased by Emily Ernes in September of 2020 and the team carries forward the original intention of growing culture, celebrating imagination, and creating a vibrant and beautiful space for the community.